 Like I mentioned above, stocks with wide bid vs. ask spreads trade infrequently.
 Even if you trade with limit orders, they can sit unexecuted on the bid or ask for days.

 To avoid this scenario, why don’t you run a test on the market?
 You can simply increase the buy limit price and decreasing the sell limit price by small increments.

-For example, if Dan sits at the top of the bid at $1.00, and the best offer is $1.25, he could perform price discovery.
-For starters, he could raise his limit order by 5 cents every day to see if the seller will come down on her bid price.
+For example, if a trader sits at the top of the bid at $1.00, and the best offer is $1.25, they could perform price discovery.
+For starters, they could raise their limit order by 5 cents every day to see if the seller will come down on their bid price.

 All-or-nothing orders specify that either all of the total number of shares bought or sold gets executed, or none of them do.
 Liquidity is often thin in wide bid vs spread markets, which means you might miss out on a fill if only a small amount of stock gets traded.

-For instance, if Dan placed an all-or-none buy limit order for 10,000 shares at $1.00 and Ali enters the market with 9,999 shares to sell at the bid price, the trade wouldn't execute.
+For instance, if a trader placed an all-or-none buy limit order for 10,000 shares at $1.00 and another trader enters the market with 9,999 shares to sell at the bid price, the trade wouldn’t execute.

-Despite having the money to spend, there's simply a shortage of shares to completely fill his order.
-Even though it's only one share short, he misses out.
+Despite having the money to spend, there’s simply a shortage of shares to completely fill his order.
+Even though it’s only one share short, they misses out.